HannahGuo/RankedRecords/README.md

 Spotify shows the top 10 most popular songs; this one shows all of them.

+#### 🎶 Do you collect my data?

+Nope.
+Regardless if you authenticate with Spotify or not, I don't store anything on my end.
+The project is also completely open source so you can see what's running the app.

+Any playlists that are generated are by default public on your Spotify profile - but if you'd like, you can change it to private (and alter the title/description).

 #### 🎶 Why is the top 10 list here different than the top 10 on Spotify?

 This app sorts _every song_ from an artist, which Spotify doesn't always account for.
 The lists are generally pretty similar though.